As an Amazon Associate I earn from qualifying purchases.

 - Create a water bath3 by placing the 9" springform pan in a slightly larger round pan (I like to use a 10" cake pan) and then place that pan into an even larger round pan (I like to use a 12" cake pan) or roasting pan.

 - Fill the outer pan with hot water halfway up the sides of the middle pan, then carefully transfer the whole thing to the oven.

-- Bake the cheesecake for 80-90 minutes.
+- Bake the cheesecake for 1 hour 20 minutes to 1 hour 35 minutes.
 The middle of the cheesecake (a center approximately 2" wide) should jiggle just a little bit.
 I use my digital instant-read thermometer to check the internal temperature has reached 145ºF (63ºC).
 Turn the oven off4 and allow the cheesecake to cool in the oven for 1 hour.
 After 1 hour, remove the springform pan from all of the other pans and allow to cool on a cooling rack for another 2 hours.
 When the cheesecake is completely cool, cover or wrap tightly and allow to chill in the refrigerator for at least 6 hours, ideally overnight.

 CREAM CHEESE FROSTING

 - In a small bowl, combine the butter and cream cheese and beat on medium speed with an electric mixer until smooth.
 Add the vanilla extract and powdered sugar and beat again on medium speed until smooth.
 Add the heavy whipping cream, starting with 1 and ½ Tablespoons, and beat until desired consistency.
 Set aside.